tgirke/GEN242/content/en/assignments/Projects/03_cluster_analysis.md

     + Compare at least 2-3 cluster analysis methods (e.g. Clust, hierarchical, k-means, Fuzzy C-Means, WGCNA, other) and assess the performance differences as follows:
         + Analyze the similarities and differences in the cluster groupings obtained from the two methods.
         + Do the differences affect the results of the downstream functional enrichment analysis?
         + Plot the performance of the clustering methods in form of ROC curves and/or record their AUC values.
-Functional annotations (e.g. GO, KEGG, Pfam) could be used as a benchmark for defining true results.
+Functional annotations (e.g. GO, KEGG, Pfam) could be used as a benchmark as a ‘pseudo’ ground truth result.

 ### 2. Cluster and network analysis methods